kubedb/docs/docs/guides/singlestore/scaling/horizontal-scaling/cluster/index.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Horizontal Scale MariaDB
+# Horizontal Scale SingleStore

-This guide will show you how to use `KubeDB` Enterprise operator to scale the cluster of a MariaDB database.
+This guide will show you how to use `KubeDB` Enterprise operator to scale the cluster of a SingleStore database.

 ## Before You Begin